The 20 best deals from The Home Depot's Labor Day Sale | CNN Underscored

 Samsung 28-Cubic-Foot 4-Door French Door Refrigerator ($2,699, originally $2,999; homedepot.com)

 Upgrade your kitchen instantly with this stainless steel fridge that features drawers with four temperature settings, adjustable shelves, a fingerprint-resistant finish, in-door ice and water dispenser and LED interior lighting.
-It’s also WiFi-enabled, so you can monitor and control the temperature from anywhere via your phone.
-Get it for $300 off now through September 15.
+It’s also Wi-Fi enabled so you can monitor and control the temperature from anywhere via your phone.
+Get it for $300 off now through Sept.
+15.

-Take $151 off this best-selling washing machine through September 15 and get clothes extra clean, extra fast.
-With a large 4.5 cubic-foot capacity, you can do fewer loads and six different wash motions help with everything from delicates to stubborn stains.
+Take $151 off this bestselling washing machine through Sept.
+15 and get clothes extra clean extra fast.
+With a large 4.5-cubic-foot capacity, you can do fewer loads, and six different wash motions help with everything from delicates to stubborn stains.
 The cold wash option works on pretty much all wash cycles and fabrics, and it’s made to be quiet, so no worrying about it waking up the kids during nap time.

 GE Over-the-Range Microwave in Stainless Steel ($238, originally $309; homedepot.com)